Rapptz/discord.py/docs/api.rst

         It will not be received by :meth:`Client.wait_for`, or, if used, :ref:`ext_commands_api_bot` listeners such as
         :meth:`~ext.commands.Bot.listen` or :meth:`~ext.commands.Cog.listener`.

+    .. versionchanged:: 2.0

+        The traceback is now logged rather than printed.

     :param event: The name of the event that raised the exception.
     :type event: :class:`str`